Apply to Be a Presenter at the 2023 NASW-NJ Annual Conference

 The title page and proposal must be double-spaced.
 The format is as follows:

-Title page – List workshop title (12 words or less) and the proposed CEU credit classification (clinical/ non-clinical/ethics) on this page.
-In order for a workshop to qualify for clinical credits, at least 1 presenter must be an LCSW, LPC or clinical psychologist.
+Title page – List workshop title (12 words or less) and the proposed CEU credit classification (clinical/general/social-cultural/ethics) on this page.
+For a workshop to qualify for clinical credits, at least 1 presenter must be an LCSW, LPC, LMFT or clinical psychologist.

 Abstract – Submit an abstract of 50 words or less, which summarizes your workshop.
 If selected, the abstract will appear in the conference brochure and all advertising materials, so make it descriptive and appealing for potential attendees.